pagkly/Zed/Investopedia3/Demographics Definition.md

 Demographic analysis is the study of a population based on factors such as age, race, and sex.
 Demographic data refers to socio-economic information expressed statistically including employment, education, income, marriage rates, birth and death rates and more.

-Governments, corporations, and nongovernment organizations use demographics to learn more about a population's characteristics for many purposes, including policy development and economic [market research](https://www.investopedia.com/terms/m/market-research.asp).
+Governments, corporations, and nongovernment organizations use demographics to learn more about a population's characteristics for many purposes, including policy development and economic [[market research]](https://www.investopedia.com/terms/m/market-research.asp).

 For example, a company that sells high-end RVs may want to reach people nearing or at retirement age, and the percentage of those people who are able to afford their products.